Learning Outcome Guide Review

 count = 0;

-A "reference type" is a data type whose information is stored and accessible only "indirectly" through the variable.
+the value of zero is stored directly at the memory location labelled count. - A "reference type" is a data type whose information is stored and accessible only "indirectly" through the variable.
 Whenever you declare a "reference type" variable, that variable actually stores a memory address of where the "actual" object is stored.
 The "actual" object is only created using the new keyword; that new keyword will set aside a separate, "new", area of memory which is then accessed "indirectly" through the "reference type" variable.

 For example, in the following statements,